Board of Directors

 Terms of office vary by position, and elections are held every October to fill vacancies.
 If you are interested in joining the Board or want more information, please contact our President.

-Board meetings begin at 6pm and generally run until 8pm, and we will held at the Seattle Program Center.
-We also host two Board Retreats every year (which are noted with an asterisk in the list below).
+Board meetings begin at 6pm and generally run until 8pm.
+They will be held at the Seattle Program Center.
+We also host Board Retreats every year (which are noted with an asterisk in the list below).
 Board meetings are not open to the public, but members of our community can ask to attend.
-If you have any questions regarding a Board Meeting please contact Casey Kuglar for more information.
+If you have any questions regarding a Board Meeting please contact John Rosenberger for more information.

 * Denotes Board Retreat, not open to the public